How Revenue Works

 Ownership

-Private individuals and corporations, as well as federal, state, local, and Native American governments, can own land and the oil, gas, coal, and other minerals found below the surface.
+The following entities can own land and the oil, gas, coal, and other minerals found below the surface:

 What laws and regulations govern natural resource extraction in the U.S.?